jaegertracing/documentation/content/docs/next-release-v2/features.md

 ## High Scalability

 Jaeger backend is designed to have no single points of failure and to scale with the business needs.
-For example, any given Jaeger installation at Uber is typically processing several billion spans per day.
+For example, Jaeger installation at Uber is typically processing several billion spans per day.

 ## Cloud Native

-Jaeger backend is distributed as a Docker image or a raw binary, available for multiple platforms.
+Jaeger backend is distributed as a container image or a raw binary, available for multiple platforms.
 The behavior of the binary can be customized via YAML configuration file.
 Deployment to Kubernetes clusters is assisted by a [Kubernetes operator](https://github.com/jaegertracing/jaeger-operator) and a [Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/jaeger).

 ##  OpenTelemetry